Click to download a high resolution copy of Congressman Ted Deutch's portrait.

 |A 2013 photo of Congressman Ted Deutch, his wife Jill, and their three children, Serena, Gabby, and Cole.

 Ted Deutch, and his wife of 24 years, Jill Deutch, have lived and worked in South Florida since 1997.
-They live with their three children in West Boca Raton, a community centered in Florida's 21st district, and are members of the B'nai Torah Congregation.
+They live with their three children in Boca Raton and are members of the B'nai Torah Congregation.
 Prior to holding public office, Ted enjoyed a successful career as a commercial real estate attorney, and today Jill continues her work as Director of Development at Hillel of Broward and Palm Beach.
 Born and raised in the working class community of Bethlehem, Pennsylvania, Ted is the youngest son of Jean and the late Bernard Deutch, a World War II veteran who earned a Purple Heart at the Battle of the Bulge.
 A graduate of the University of Michigan and the University of Michigan Law School, Ted's passion for serving the community earned him the prestigious Harry S. Truman Scholarship and eventually inspired him to run for the Florida State Senate in 2006.